tshepang/blog/content/2011-review.md

 __best dialog__ (so fresh),
 __best cast__ (it has several big actors, all of whom went beyond their famous personas), and __best editing__ (so smooth).

+The movie is followed by _The Invader_, really due to telling a very compelling story, and one I hardly ever see, while also feeling so real it feels like a peek into the lives of characters that actually exist.

 My __favorite performance__ is that of [Andrew Howard] as the Russian gangster in _Limitless_, followed by...